RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 "I don't think she's a slut.
 I just don't know what to think."
 Brun got their arms free and tried pushing Trouble off them.

 "Is it that she might kiss you?
 Do you think she'd take advantage of you?
 That she would attack you?
 Someone that scared of being seen, of having people know what they're thinking and feeling?
 Them?"
-Trouble realised they'd lost the plot and were just saying what she was concerned about.
+Trouble realized she'd lost the plot and were just saying what she was concerned about.

 If she was finding anxiety relief in kisses, who's to say Debug didn't also need that.
 For all she knew, she had been the one to show her it's effectiveness.